Chris Devenski

-Christopher Michael Devenski (born November 13, 1990), also known as "Devo", is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Houston Astros, Arizona Diamondbacks, Philadelphia Phillies, Los Angeles Angels, Tampa Bay Rays, and New York Mets.
+Christopher Michael Devenski (born November 13, 1990), also known as "Devo", is an American professional baseball pitcher in the New York Mets organization.
+He has previously played in Major League Baseball (MLB) for the Houston Astros, Arizona Diamondbacks, Philadelphia Phillies, Los Angeles Angels, Tampa Bay Rays, and Pittsburgh Pirates.
 He made his MLB debut in 2016.

 Prior to playing professionally, Devenski played college baseball for Golden West College and California State University, Fullerton.
 The Chicago White Sox selected Devenski in the 25th round, with the 771st overall selection, of the 2011 MLB draft.
 He was named an MLB All-Star in 2017.

 Amateur career

 Devenski attended Gahr High School in Cerritos, California.
 He played for the school's baseball team as both a pitcher and a shortstop.
 He graduated in 2008, and enrolled at Golden West College, where he played college baseball in his freshman year as a pitcher and shortstop.
 Devenski transferred to California State University, Fullerton, where he continued his college baseball career with the Cal State Fullerton Titans.
 The Titans' coaches convinced him to focus on pitching, and he accrued 182 2/3 innings pitched over 104 games in two seasons with the school.
 He also played collegiate summer baseball for the Woodstock River Bandits of the Valley Baseball League in 2011.